 The TEACH Grant is only available to students in select education programs at Walden University.
-Students enrolled less than full-time will have their TEACH Grant award reduced according to a schedule established by the U.S. Department of Education.
-The amount of TEACH Grant awarded when combined with other student aid cannot exceed a student’s cost of attendance.
-Because total financial aid received must not exceed the cost of attendance, receiving a TEACH Grant may reduce the recipient’s eligibility for other sources of financial aid.
-The TEACH grant cannot be denied if you reach your aggregate maximum on federal loans.
+Students enrolled less than full-time will have their Federal TEACH Grant award reduced according to a schedule established by the U.S. Department of Education.
+The amount of Federal TEACH Grant awarded when combined with other student aid cannot exceed a student’s cost of attendance.
+Because total financial aid received must not exceed the cost of attendance, receiving a Federal TEACH Grant may reduce the recipient’s eligibility for other sources of financial aid.
+The Federal TEACH grant cannot be denied if you reach your aggregate maximum on federal loans.
 This grant is not based on need and does not factor into your aggregate limit on federal loans.

 If a student awarded a Federal TEACH Grant either (1) fails to complete the teaching service obligation, (2) ceases enrollment in an eligible program for which the Federal TEACH Grant was received, or (3) does not meet any other requirement as defined by the Department of Education, his or her grant will convert into a Federal Direct Unsubsidized Loan (Direct Unsubsidized Loan), with interest accrued from the date the grant was disbursed.